smucclaw/eu-ai-act/act.md

 ```{=html}
 <!-- -->
 ```
-7. When national competent authorities consider authorising testing in real world conditions supervised within the framework of an AI regulatory sandbox established under this Article, they shall specifically agree with the participants on the terms and conditions of such testing and in particular on the appropriate safeguards.
+7. When national competent authorities consider authorising testing in real world conditions supervised within the framework of an AI regulatory sandbox established under this Article, they shall specifically agree with the participants on the terms and

+conditions of such testing and in particular on the appropriate safeguards with the view to protect fundamental rights, health and safety.
 Where appropriate, they shall cooperate with other national competent authorities with a view to ensure consistent practices across the Union.

 *Article 54*